-XChat is an IRC client that lets you connect to various IRC servers.
-XChat is not installed by default in Kali Linux but it can easily be installed as follows:
+HexChat is an IRC client that lets you connect to various IRC servers.
+HexChat is not installed by default in Kali Linux but it can easily be installed as follows:

-After Installation, XChat can be located under: Applications -> Usual applications -> Internet –> XChat-GNOME
+After installation, HexChat can be located under: Applications > Usual applications > Internet > HexChat

-After running XChat for the first time, you should see a window similar to the one below.
+After running HexChat for the first time, you should see a window similar to the one below.

 You can hide your email address from the public by issuing the following command:

 Once you have registered your nick, you will need to identify with NickServ each time you connect to the server as follows, being extremely careful not to expose your password to a public channel:

 For more information about user registration, please refer to the FreeNode registration page.
 In addition to registering your IRC nick, it is also advisable to get a hostname cloak.
 You can do so by asking an administrator in the #freenode channel.
 This will prevent other users from seeing your IP address while connected to IRC.
 Our channel is located in #offsec.
 To join our channel simply type the following: